makrai/notes/jurafsky14-fillmore-obituary.md

     * on PropBank data (Gildea and Palmer 2002, inter alia)
 * plethora of systems for SRL
   * surveys in Palmer, Gildea, and Xue (2010) and Màrquez+ (2008))
-  * appli[cations] to improve the state of the art in tasks across NLP such as
+  * applications to improve the SOTA in tasks across NLP such as
     * question answering
       (Shen and Lapata 2007; Surdeanu, Ciaramita, and Zaragoza 2011) and
     * machine translation (Liu and Gildea 2010; Lo+ 2013)